bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/multi_signatures/multisig_p2sh_p2wsh_p2ms_2_4.md

-# 8.3: Multi-signature Embedded Segwit 2 of 4
+# Multi-signature Nested Segwit 2 of 4

 > To follow along this tutorial
 >